 If there is no improvement after Animal Management’s investigation and a problem is reported against the same dog, the Council will take further steps to resolve the problem.

 Report an aggressive dog

-If you are the victim of or witness to an attack by an aggressive or dangerous dog, or you are the dog’s owner, you should advise Animal Control of the incident as soon as it occurs.
+If you are the victim of or witness to an attack by an aggressive or dangerous dog, or you are the dog’s owner, you should advise Animal Management of the incident as soon as it occurs.

 You will be asked for the following details:

 the address of the dog you are reporting

 the date, time and location of the attack

 details of the dog – breed, colour, sex and any distinguishing features

 details of the incident and if you are prepared to make an official police statement.